ITS AI Services FAQ

 How does the Canvas Connector work in U-M Maizey?

-The connector, given a canvas site ID, uses the Canvas API to read a Canvas site’s:
+The connector uses the Canvas API to read a Canvas site’s:

 • Pages